shphrd/crypto-icons/README.md

 #[Crypto Icons v1.0](http://shphrd.com/crypto-icons)
-###An icon pack for the most popular Crypto currencies today.
+###An icon pack for the most popular crypto currencies today.

 Crypto Icons are scalable vector graphics that can be used on your websites or apps.
 Created and maintained by [Chris Shepherd](http://twitter.com/cshphrd).